Bio 2010 - Microbiology » Spring 2023 » Lecture Exam 2

 Suppose that you made an anti-viral drug for SARS-COV2 that prevented it from attaching to the host cell receptor that it typically attaches to, called the ACE2 receptor.
 In terms of the virus' ability to replicate, which of the following BEST describes what your novel (new) anti-viral drug did to prevent infection?

-prevented the virus from attaching to the host cell
+A. prevented the virus from leaving the host cell

-prevented the virus from entering the host cell
+B. prevented the virus from attaching to the host cell

-prevented the virus from leaving the host cell
+D. prevented the virus from entering the host cell

 Question #9